MrBomi/Blockchain-Simulator/README.md

 - Security and Validation: Implements checks to ensure only valid blocks are added to the blockchain.
 - Error Handling: Handles various error scenarios to maintain the integrity and reliability of the blockchain.
 # Installing
-1.Clone the repo: git clone [repository-url]
+1.Clone the repo: git clone https://github.com/MrBomi/Blockchain-Simulator
-2. Navigate to the project directory: cd MtaCoin
+2. Navigate to the project directory: cd Blockchain-Simulator

 If using CMake(Added optional CMakeLists File):
   Create a build directory: mkdir build && cd build